naschorr/rapid-redirector/README.md

 However, you may also see alerts like this:
 <p align="center"><img src="https://raw.githubusercontent.com/naschorr/Immobile/master/resources/alert.png"/></p>

 This simply means that while your rule is valid, it may have some issues later on.
-In this case, the differing subdomains in the amazon.com -> smile.amazon.com rule will lead to a failed redirection, since the end result after substituting and redirecting would be 'www.smile.amazon.com.'
+For example, the differing subdomains in the amazon.com -> smile.amazon.com rule will lead to a failed redirection, since the end result after substituting and redirecting would be 'www.smile.amazon.com.'
 This is easily fixed by adding the 'www' subdomain to 'amazon.com.'

 If you ever need to delete a rule, you can just hit the delete button (⌫) to the right of the rule, as seen here:
 <p align="center"><img src="https://raw.githubusercontent.com/naschorr/Immobile/master/resources/deletion.png"/></p>